BabsyIT/onboarder/documentation/docker_build.md

 > Will increase the first number: 1.x.x

-2. Then it will creat a pr, if you merge that release pr it will automatically build and push the image to the registry.
+2. Then it will create a pr, if you merge that release pr it will automatically build and push the image to the registry.